zitadel/zitadel/docs/docs/guides/integrations/auth0.md

 title: Connect with Auth0
 ---

-This guide shows how to enable login with ZITADEL on auth0.
+This guide shows how to enable login with ZITADEL on Auth0.

 It covers how to:

 - create and configure the application in your project
-- create and configure the connection in your auth0 tenant
+- create and configure the connection in your Auth0 tenant

-Prerequisits:
+Prerequisites:

-- existing ZITADEL organisation, if not present follow [this guide](../../guides/basics/get-started#trying-out-zitadel-on-zitadelch)
+- existing ZITADEL organization, if not present follow [this guide](../../guides/basics/get-started#trying-out-zitadel-on-zitadelch)
 - existing project, if not present follow the first 3 steps [here](../../guides/basics/projects#exercise---create-a-simple-project)
-- existing auth0 tenant as described [here](https://auth0.com/docs/get-started/auth0-overview/create-tenants)
+- existing Auth0 tenant as described [here](https://auth0.com/docs/get-started/auth0-overview/create-tenants)

-We have to switch between ZITADEL and auth0.
-If the headings begin with "ZITADEL" switch to the ZITADEL console and if the headings start with auth0 please switch to the auth0 gui.
+> We have to switch between ZITADEL and a Auth0.
+If the headings begin with "ZITADEL" switch to the ZITADEL Console and if the headings start with Auth0 please switch to the Auth0 GUI.

-## **auth0**: Create a new connection
+## **Auth0**: Create a new connection

 In Authentication > Enterprise

 1. Press the "+" button right to "OpenID Connect"
   ![Create new connection](/img/oidc/auth0/auth0-create-app.png)
 2. Set a connection name for example "ZITADEL"
-3. The issuer url is `https://{your_domain}/.well-known/openid-configuration`
+3. The issuer url is `https://<YOUR_DOMAIN>/.well-known/openid-configuration`
 4. Copy the callback URL (ending with `/login/callback`)

 The configuration should look like this: